SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 ---
-title: Working with lists and list items with REST ms.date: 09/25/2017 ms.prod: sharepoint
+title: Working with lists and list items with REST
+description: Perform basic create, read, update, and delete (CRUD) operations on lists and list items with the SharePoint REST interface. ms.date: 12/13/2017 ms.prod: sharepoint
 ---

 # Working with lists and list items with REST

-Learn how to perform basic create, read, update, and delete (CRUD) operations on lists and list items with the SharePoint REST interface.
+> [!TIP]

- **Tip**  The SharePoint Online (and on-premise SharePoint 2016 and later) REST service supports combining multiple requests into a single call to the service by using the OData  `$batch` query option.
+> The SharePoint Online (and on-premises SharePoint 2016 and later) REST service supports combining multiple requests into a single call to the service by using the OData `$batch` query option.
 For details and links to code samples, see [Make batch requests with the REST APIs](make-batch-requests-with-the-rest-apis.md).

 ## Prerequisites

 This topic assumes that you are already familiar with the topics [Get to know the SharePoint REST service](get-to-know-the-sharepoint-rest-service.md) and [Complete basic operations using SharePoint REST endpoints](complete-basic-operations-using-sharepoint-rest-endpoints.md).
 It does not provide code snippets.

+<a name="RetrieveLists"> </a>

 ## Retrieving lists and list properties with REST
-<a name="RetrieveLists"> </a>

 The following example shows how to **retrieve** a specific list if you know its GUID.

 ```
 url: http://site url/_api/web/lists(guid'list GUID'),